sutta » dn » Dīgha Nikāya 9

 manomayo attapaṭilābhotveva tasmiṁ samaye saṅkhaṁ gacchati.

-only as a mind-made reincarnation.
+only as a mind-made life-form.

 Yasmiṁ, citta, samaye arūpo attapaṭilābho hoti, neva tasmiṁ samaye oḷāriko attapaṭilābhoti saṅkhaṁ gacchati, na manomayo attapaṭilābhoti saṅkhaṁ gacchati;